Efficient Privacy-Preserving Stochastic Nonconvex Optimization: Related Work

 Several recent works~\citep{abadi2016deep,papernot2016semi,xie2018differentially} studied deep learning with differential privacy. \citet{abadi2016deep} proposed a method called moments accountant to keep track of the privacy cost of stochastic gradient descent algorithm during the training process, which provides a strong privacy guarantee. \citet{papernot2016semi} established a Private Aggregation of Teacher Ensembles (PATE) framework to improve the privacy guarantee of deep learning for classification tasks. \citet{xie2018differentially} and \citet{yoon2018pate} investigated the differentially private Generative Adversarial Nets (GAN) with different distance metrics.
 However, none of these works provide utility guarantees for their algorithms.

-Table \ref{table:Comparision} summarizes provable differentially private nonconvex optimization algorithms for nonconvex ERM.
-The only studies to date giving utility guarantees of their differentially private algorithms for nonconvex optimization problems are \citet{zhang2017efficient} and \citet{wang2017differentially}.
-The random round private stochastic gradient descent (RRPSGD) developed by \citet{zhang2017efficient} is the first differentially private nonconvex optimization algorithm with the utility guarantee.
-Inspired by the random round SGD algorithm \citep{ghadimi2013stochastic}, \citet{zhang2017efficient} proposed to perform the perturbed SGD, i.e., adding Gaussian noise to stochastic gradient in each iteration, for a random number of iterations, which is drawn from some distribution.
-They showed that RRPSGD is able to find a stationary point in expectation with a diminishing error $O\big((d\log(n/\delta)\log(1/\delta))^{1/4}/(n\epsilon)^{1/2}\big)$, where $\epsilon$ is the privacy budget, $n$ is the number of observations, $d$ is the dimension, and $\delta\in(0,1)$ is confidence parameter for $(\epsilon,\delta)$-DP.
-In addition, the gradient complexity of RRPSGD is $O(n^2)$.
-Their analysis of the privacy guarantee is mainly based on the previous framework \citep{bassily2014private}, which makes use of the standard privacy amplification via sampling and strong composition theorem.
-Although such an analysis can be easily adopted to the nonconvex setting with stochastic optimization algorithms, it will result in a large bound on the variance of the adding noise compared with relaxed definitions such as the moments accountant \citep{abadi2016deep}.
+Table \ref{table:Comparision} summarizes differentially private nonconvex optimization algorithms that provide utility guarantees for nonconvex ERM.
+The Random Round Private Stochastic Gradient Descent (RRPSGD) method developed by \citet{zhang2017efficient} is the first differentially private nonconvex optimization algorithm with the utility guarantee.
+This method performs the perturbed SGD (adding Gaussian noise to the stochastic gradients), for a random number of iterations \citep{ghadimi2013stochastic}.
+The gradient complexity of RRPSGD is $O(n^2)$, which makes it impractical for most settings. \citet{zhang2017efficient} showed that RRPSGD is able to find a stationary point in expectation with a diminishing error $O\big((d\log(n/\delta)\log(1/\delta))^{1/4}/(n\epsilon)^{1/2}\big)$.
+Their analysis of the privacy guarantee is based on the standard privacy-amplification by subsampling result and strong composition theorem \citep{bassily2014private}.
+Although such an analysis can be easily adapted to the nonconvex setting with stochastic optimization algorithms, it results in a large bound on the variance of the added noise compared with relaxed definitions such as the moments accountant~\citep{abadi2016deep} and Gaussian differential privacy \citep{dong2019gaussian}.